 Rule #1 – keep them out of direct sunlight (this causes them to break down and “age” more quickly).

 Rule #2 – dried herbs for tea and infusions must be stored and kept completely dry.
 Moisture is the kiss of death to most herbs.
 Make sure they’re good and dry if you’re harvesting and drying your own.

 Rule #3 – store loose herbs in air tight (preferably glass) containers like mason jars or amber glass bottles.
 Air oxidizes herbs over time, making them break down more quickly.

 Rule #4 – LABEL YOUR JARS.
 I know you think you’ll remember them, and your sense of smell is keen and unmatched…but you probably won’t.
-I promise you’ll thank yourself for doing this 4 months after you’ve bottled and stored something and it all starts to look the same.
-Label the herb (common and botanical name if you know it), date you collected or packaged it, and where it came from.
+Label the herb (common and botanical name), the date you collected or packaged it, and where it came from.

 Small and large ball jars or amber glass jars, mortar and pestle, empty heat-and-seal tea bags or muslin bags, base oils for infused oils (I like apricot kernel oil, olive oil, sesame oil or grape seed oil), beeswax and butters for salve making, digital kitchen scale (weighing in grams), and 1 ounce and 2 ounce dropper bottles for travel sized tinctures.